By Rick Steves

 Lonely Planet: The worldwide standard for a solid guidebook, Lonely Planet covers most countries in Europe, Asia, Africa, and the Americas.
 The Lonely Planet series offers comprehensive, no-nonsense facts, low- and mid-budget listings, and helpful on-the-ground travel tips.

-Michelin Green Guides: From a French publisher, these famous, tall, green books are packed with color maps and photos, as well as small but encyclopedic chapters on history, lifestyles, art, culture, and customs.
+Michelin Green Guides: From a French publisher, these tall, green books are packed with color maps and photos, plus small but encyclopedic chapters on history, lifestyles, art, culture, and customs.
 Recent editions also list hotels and restaurants.
-The prominence of a listed place on a Green Guide map is determined by its importance to the traveler, rather than its population.
-This means that a cute, visit-worthy village (such as Rothenburg, Germany) appears bolder than a big, dull city (like Dortmund).
-The Michelin Red Guides are the hotel and restaurant connoisseur’s bibles.
+The Michelin Red Guides are the hotel and restaurant connoisseur's bibles.

 Blue Guides: Known for a dry and scholarly approach, these guides are ideal if you want a deep dive into history, art, architecture, and culture.
 With the Blue Guide to Greece, I had all the information I needed about every sight and never needed to hire a guide.
 Scholarly types actually find a faint but endearing personality hiding between the sheets of their Blue Guides.